-Pembroke Welsh Corgis originated in the county of Pembrokeshire, Wales, and their heritage is enthralled in enchanting folklore.
-Even their breed name is charmed in fantasy.
-The “cor” means dwarf, and the “gi” (or “ci”) means dog which provides an alternative meaning for corgi – “dog of the dwarfs!”
-The Welsh Corgi appears to have varying details of their legend (although two children are always involved), let’s explore a couple.
+Pembroke Welsh Corgis originated in the county of Pembrokeshire, Wales, and their heritage is full of enchanting folklore.
+Even their breed name is coated in fantasy.
+The “cor” means dwarf, and the “gi” (or “ci”) means dog, which provides an alternative meaning for corgi – “dog of the dwarfs”!
+The Welsh Corgi appears to have many different legends (although two children are always involved), so let’s explore a couple.

-Here is how one Welsh legend goes, and it begins with two children entering the forest who happen to cross paths with a fairy funeral procession.
+Here is how one Welsh legend goes: There were two children entering the forest who happened to cross paths with a fairy funeral procession.
 Two fairy tribes entered into conflict (the Tywyth Teg tribe and the Gwyllion tribe) and the conflict resulted in the death of two fairies from the tribe of Tywyth Teg.
 These two children were then gifted with these two noble warrior’s steeds (Pembroke Welsh Corgi).
-The children were informed that these noble steeds were great warriors and were very important to the fairy folk, and that due to their size they would be great herding dogs.
-They would be able to nip at the angry cows, while avoiding their flying hooves.
-The children were also informed regarding their temperament, and if they start to snarl or nip, it is because the fairies do not give a gift without some strings attached.
+The children were informed that these noble steeds were great warriors and were very important to the fairy folk and that due to their size they would be great herding dogs.
+They would be able to nip at the angry cows while avoiding their flying hooves.
+The children were also informed regarding their temperament, and if they start to snarl or nip it is because the fairies do not give a gift without some strings attached.

 Now, if you aren’t a believer in legends and fairies, the Pembroke Welsh Corgi is said to have descended from the Vallhunds.
-Vallhunds are a Swedish cattle dog that was brought to Wales by the Vikings in the 9th and 10th centuries according to historians.
-Other groups of historians believe these dogs arrived in Wales by Flemish weavers a couple centuries later, the 12th century.
-Part of this discrepancy stems from farmers who bred these dogs for the jobs they needed accomplished around the farm, but did not keep accurate records of their breeding heritage and matings.
+Vallhunds are a Swedish cattle dog that was brought to Wales by the Vikings in the 9th and 10th centuries, according to historians.
+Other groups of historians believe these dogs arrived in Wales by Flemish weavers a couple of centuries later, the 12th century.
+Part of this discrepancy stems from farmers who bred these dogs for the jobs they needed to be accomplished around the farm but did not keep accurate records of their breeding heritage and matings.

-Welsh Corgis were originally recognized and registered as one purebred dog breed in the 1920s, and were exhibited the first time in 1925.
-In 1934, the UK Kennel Club recognized the differences between the Pembroke and Cardigan Welsh Corgis and they separated them into two different breeds.
-The American Kennel Club confirmed the decision and followed suit as they separated them also into two different dog breeds, and these dogs made their first showing in the US in 1936.
-These dogs are now within the top 50 of dog breeds for family pets, and their popularity also grew when Queen Elizabeth II of England received a Pembroke Welsh Corgi from her father in 1933.
-This dog was companion to Queen Elizabeth and her sister Margaret, and the dog’s name was Rozavel Golden Eagle.
-Since Queen Elizabeth received this dog from her father she now has a small pack of them that currently call Buckingham Palace home.
+Welsh Corgis were originally recognized and registered as one purebred dog breed in the 1920s and were exhibited the first time in 1925.
+In 1934, the U.K. Kennel Club recognized the differences between the Pembroke and Cardigan Welsh Corgis and then separated them into two different breeds.
+The American Kennel Club confirmed the decision and followed suit as they separated them into two different dog breeds as well, and these dogs made their first showing in the U.S. in 1936.
+These dogs are now within the top 50 most popular dog breeds for family pets, and their popularity also grew when Queen Elizabeth II of England received a Pembroke Welsh Corgi from her father in 1933.
+This dog was a companion to Queen Elizabeth and her sister Margaret, and the dog’s name was Rozavel Golden Eagle.
+Since Queen Elizabeth received this dog from her father, she now has a small pack of them that currently call Buckingham Palace home.

 Their heads have a look similar to a fox, in shape and sometimes even color.
 They are a compact build but remain strong, sturdy and have great stamina.
 Their eyes are kind and intelligent, and generally dark in color.
 They have short strong legs that are about equal in length.